-PwC Australia and TOP entered into an Alliance Agreement expiring on 31 March 2023.
-Prior to its expiry, the parties may agree to extend the term of the Alliance Agreement for a further period and may agree to vary its terms for the extension period.
-Under the Alliance Agreement, PwC Australia agreed to provide a variety of services to help expand the Company's academic courses and non-academic programs in Australia.
+PwC Australia and the Company entered into an Alliance Agreement ceasing on 31 March 2023.
+Prior to the end of the initial term of the Alliance Agreement, the parties may agree to extend the term of the Alliance Agreement for a further period and may agree to vary its terms for the extension period.
+Under the Alliance Agreement, PwC Australia agreed to provide a variety of services that may help to expand the Company's academic courses and non-academic programs in Australia.